ducktrshessami/discord-bot/README.md

     - `serverBlacklist`: `Array<discord.Snowflake>` (Optional) Mutually exclusive with serverWhitelist
     - `channelWhitelist`: `Array<discord.Snowflake>` (Optional) Mutually exclusive with channelBlacklist
     - `channelBlacklist`: `Array<discord.Snowflake>` (Optional) Mutually exclusive with channelWhitelist

+#### Default checkFunction

+If the trigger is a `String`, the default checkFunction case-insensitively compares the `Message.content` to the trigger

+Otherwise the trigger is assumed to be an `Array` and case-insensitively checks if the `Message.content` includes each item in the Array

+#### Default responseFunction

+Sends the `response` parameter as the message content to the trigger Message's channel

 ### Response.check(message[, execute])